moveit/moveit_tutorials/doc/ikfast_tutorial.rst

  make -j4
  sudo make install

-According to Stéphane Caron, working commit numbers 5cfc7444... for Ubuntu 14.04 and 9c79ea26... for 16.04.
+Working commit numbers 9c79ea26... comfirmed for Ubuntu 14.04 and comfirmed, according to Stéphane Caron, for 16.04.

-9c79ea26... is also comfirmed to be working well in 14.04.

 **Please report your results with this on the moveit-users mailing list.**